-Examination of adult development dynamics from early adulthood through old age, which involves such states and issues as 20-30-marriage, children, career; 40-50-"empty nest", care of older parents, mental health; 60-retirement, physical difficulties, death.
-Prerequisite: PS 201
+Examination of adult development dynamics from early adulthood through old age, which involves such states and issues as 20-30-marriage, children, career; 40-50-"empty nest", care of older parents, mental

 PS 349 Theories and Foundations in Counseling

 This course will examine various theories of personality and counseling, emphasizing those used in the United States.
 Included in the study of theories will be training in assertiveness.
 Students will begin to develop their counseling skills based on these theories, using role play, case studies, etc. to learn practical strategies in the counseling setting.
 Prerequisite: PS 201 or PS 236